ee-444/MissionConsole/README.txt

 This is the Mission Console debugger.
-The project will grow as the semeseter progresses.
+The project will grow as the semester progresses.
 Each student can use the console if their Arduino projects implement the proper data transfer protocol over UART communication channel.
 The wiki pages will explain each dialog and how to populate it for graphical debugging.

-REvISION HISTORY:
+REVISION HISTORY:

 -------------------------------------------------------------------------------------------